josephmjoy/robotics/java_robotutils/impnotes.md

    a single UDP packet - as much as can fit.
 Given the overhead of sending and receiving a UDP packet, we should pack as much in there as we can.

+#Feb 21A, 2018 General Design Note
+One issue with tasks submitted using the ExecutorService is that those tasks are responsible for catching and handling all exceptions, else they are silently discarded.
+Therefore, one SHOULD always a catch-all for Exception in all submitted tasks that may possibly throw a runtime exception.
+I (JMJ) ran into this when debugging a problem with the RobotComm stress tests where exceptions were silently swallowed while I was assuming that they were not being thrown.

-#Feb 21, 2018 StructureLogger Design Note - Tags: adding space after colon; adding dateTime to _LOG_SESSION_STARTED
+#Feb 21B, 2018 StructureLogger Design Note - Tags: adding space after colon; adding dateTime to _LOG_SESSION_STARTED
 - Decided to add a single space character after the colon character for tags in the log.
 The result is not as "tight", but it has the big advantage that parsing can now ignore ':' that occur within message text without space, such as in URLs and time stamps for example "2018-02-21T10:50:02.401".
 Also this is what YAML specifies (and where the original inspiration for adding a space came from).